- Cephalosporin antibiotics

 First generation cephalosporins do not penetrate well into the cerebral spinal fluid and are not good for CNS infections.

 Cefazolin is the most commonly used 1st generation cephalosporin.

 "True" second generation cephalosporins:

 Cephamycins have a 7-alpha-methoxy group that gives resistance to beta-lactamases and makes them different from other cephalosporins.
-Cephamycins are grouped with the second-generation cephalosporins because they have similar activity, with one important exception -- anaerobes.
+Cephamycins are grouped with the second-generation cephalosporins because they have similar activity, with one important exception -- additional activity against gram-negative.

-The second generation cephalosporins have a greater gram-negative spectrum while retaining some activity against gram-positive bacteria.
+The second generation cephalosporins have enhanced activity against gram-negative bacilli while retaining some activity against gram-positive bacteria.
 They are also more resistant to beta-lactamase.